 Research

-Noel’s research interests focus on developing and applying machine learning methods that yield models with meaningful capacity for data-driven medical insight.
+Noel’s research interests focus on developing and applying machine learning methods that yield models offering meaningful, data-driven medical insights.

-Fundamentally believing in the synergy of integrating interdisciplinary perspectives, he has already contributed to a range of both machine learning and medical research projects, including poster presentations, conference abstracts, and peer-reviewed journal publications.
+Fundamentally believing in the synergy of integrating interdisciplinary perspectives, he has already contributed to a range of both machine learning and medical research projects (see Google Scholar).
+Through close collaboration with clinicians and other computer scientists, these efforts have resulted in publications in leading venues across both fields (e.g., The Lancet Digital Health and Intensive Care Medicine) as well as an invitation to review for a top-ranked (Q1) intensive care medicine journal.
 Notably, he also leads an acclaimed nonprofit initiative, empowering the next generation of researchers and establishing a culture of open, fair, and critical scientific practice.

 Interests